Video camera tube

 Video camera tubes are devices based on the cathode-ray tube that were used in television cameras to capture television images, prior to the introduction of charge-coupled device (CCD) image sensors in the 1980s.
 Several different types of tubes were in use from the early 1930s, and as late as the 1990s.

 In these tubes, an electron beam is scanned across an image of the scene to be broadcast focused on a target.
 This generated a current that is dependent on the brightness of the image on the target at the scan point.
 The size of the striking ray is tiny compared to the size of the target, allowing 480–486 horizontal scan lines per image in the NTSC format, 576 lines in PAL, and as many as 1035 lines in Hi-Vision.

 Cathode-ray tube

-Any vacuum tube which operates using a focused beam of electrons, originally called cathode rays, is known as a cathode-ray tube (CRT).
-These are usually seen as display devices as used in older (i.e., non-flat panel) television receivers and computer displays.
+Any vacuum tube which operates using a focused beam of electrons, originally called a cathode ray, is known as a cathode-ray tube (CRT).
+These are usually seen as display devices as used in older (i.e., non–flat-panel) television receivers and computer displays.
 The camera pickup tubes described in this article are also CRTs, but they display no image.